lsst-sqre/sqr-049/index.rst

          ]
        }

+    All fields other than ``username`` are optional.

+.. _api-admin:

 Administrator routes
 --------------------

-The following APIs may only be used by administrators.
+The following APIs may only be used by tokens with the ``admin:token`` scope.
 The ``/auth/api/v1/admins`` API is a temporary stopgap until the group system specified in SQR-044_ is available.

 ``GET /auth/api/v1/tokens``
-    Return all extant tokens.
+    Return information about all extant tokens.
     Example:

     .. code-block:: json